Renewal pruning is a method that stimulates new growth while removing unproductive wood or canes.

 Your seeds have a much higher chance of success if you use this information.
 I save seed packets for future reference.
 Some gardeners turn emptied seed packets into plant labels.
 I have found that the paper packets don’t last very long, exposed to sun and rain, unless they are in a plastic bag.
 Instead, I have a plastic bin with a tight-fitting lid that holds all my seed packets, empty and full, in alphabetical order, for easy access.

 I have found that starting seeds in small containers is the easiest.
 Placing one seed into each small container allows tiny roots to develop unchallenged.
 It also makes transplanting less stressful, since you don’t need to pull entangled roots apart from multiple plants.
 [Leeks and scallions are the only exception.
 They prefer sticking together and it doesn’t hurt them to be planted in this way.]
 Personally, I hang on to those plastic seed starting pots, called “cell flats” whenever I buy seedlings.
 It is important to clean and disinfect them each year to avoid spreading pests or diseases from one year to the next.
-[Old cell flats should be soaked in a 9 parts water, 1 part bleach solution for 30 minutes to eliminate pathogens.]
+Old cell flats should be soaked in a household cleaner, such as Lysol, for 30 minutes to eliminate pathogens.
 Once I have used up all of my cell flats, I turn to seed starting containers that can be planted directly into the ground, once the seedling is strong enough.
 The following biodegradable seed starting containers can be made or gotten for free:

 As difficult as it may be to wait for warmer temperatures, seeds planted too early tend to grow into spindly, less productive plants.
 Using the seed packet information is to your advantage.

 As kids, we called them mosquito eaters, mosquito hawks, skeeter eaters, and mosquito lions.
 Unfortunately, crane flies do not eat mosquitoes.
-Surprisingly, they can be lawn and garden pests.
+Instead, they can be lawn and garden pests.

 Spindly legs and quiet demeanor have probably protected more crane flies than deserve it as they cling to our walls and ceilings.
 Frequently allowed to remain in a home or on a patio because they were believed to eat mosquitoes, most adult crane flies don’t eat at all.
 Those that do, generally only eat nectar.
 Their offspring, however, are another story all together.
 There are two types of crane fly found in California: the marsh crane fly (Tipula oleracea) and the European crane fly (Tipula paludosa).
 Globally, there are over 15,000 different types of crane flies.